 Next comes the most exciting and challenging part of using Flipboard which is to curate content on a regular basis.
 This is when you begin to work toward giving readers a reason to subscribe to your magazine, which is how Flipboard will start driving traffic to your blog or to your business website.

-Here are few important tips for you as you learn to curate content effectively:
+Here are five important tips for you as you learn to curate content effectively: